Donate

 20211209_100303

 If the filament forms a kind of blob or ball shape at the end of the filament during extraction, this causes the filament to be stuck inside the sensor.
-Happened to me several times, not easy to get the filament out and there is a potential risk to break the sensor lever if the filament forced.
-This is because the tip of the lever is to sharp, if it would be rounder shaped would work perfectly.
+It happened to me several times, not easy to get the filament out and there is a potential risk of breaking the sensor lever if the filament is forced.
+This is because the tip of the lever is to sharp; if it would be rounder shape would work perfectly.

 2 TOF (Time of Flight) based sensor